 Supported and Presented by CAF America

-Speaker(s): Jessie Krafft, Vice President of Donor Advised Services, CAF America; Mimi Turi, Senior Director of Program Financial Management , Robert Wood Johnson Foundation
+Speaker(s): Jessie Krafft, Vice President, Donor Advised and Grant Services, CAF America; Mimi Turi, Senior Director of Program Financial Management , Robert Wood Johnson Foundation

 4:30pm - 5:45pm - Bridging Divides: Philanthropy and the Rise of Populism